cqwyrm/VimIE/README.md

 VimIE
 =====

-AutoHotKey script, Vim-like key bindings for Internet Explorer (IE), works ONLY when IE is active.
+Vim-like key bindings for Internet Explorer (IE).
+This AutoHotKey script works ONLY when IE is active.

 Usage
 =====